What the Claude Code Source Leak Reveals

 - Feature gates preventing activation

 KAIROS appears to be Anthropic’s answer to persistent, always-on agent assistants.
-The /dream skill is particularly interesting — it implies a model that processes and consolidates its memory while idle, similar to how human memory consolidation works during sleep.
+The /dream skill is particularly interesting because it implies a model that processes and consolidates memory while idle, similar to how human memory consolidation works during sleep.

-The feature is gated and not yet released.
+Feature gates prevent activation, and Anthropic has not released KAIROS.
 But its presence in the source signals the direction: Claude Code is evolving from a session-based tool toward a persistent, background-aware agent.

 10. The Companion Pet System